R1ma0/TheIsolatorOfStringsOfGalaxies/Readme.md

-A programm for highlighting string of spiral galaxies
+A programm for highlighting string of spiral galaxies.